ChrisTam1225/AI-BlindChain-Governance/README.md

 You are welcome to study, reference, or expand upon this concept — please credit the original author where appropriate.

 ---

+I only wish to offer a small contribution to humanity.
+If even one person finds inspiration from this idea, that alone is enough for me.
+— CHRIS TAM, July 2025